A Series on the

 males.

-These tribulation Saints were honored to stand before God's throne to worship Him day and night.
+These tribulation saints were honored to stand before God's throne to worship Him day and

-God would see that they will "never hunger or thirst again," will not "be troubled," "will wipe all tears from their
+night.
+God would see that they will "never hunger or thirst again," will not "be troubled," "will wipe all tears

-eyes," and will not be "scorched by the sun."
-Jesus Christ "will be their shepherd" and "lead them to streams of
+from their eyes," and will not be "scorched by the sun."
+Jesus Christ "will be their shepherd" and "lead them to

-is of particular interest, because it reveals the fate of all Believers who share "God's message and tell others
+information is of particular interest, because it reveals the fate of all Believers who share "God's message and

 [Rev 14:14]).